Kalikow-type decomposition for multicolor infinite range particle systems

 \section{Final comments and bibliographical discussion}

 In this work we study the equilibrium measure of systems with infinite range interactions satisfying fast decay of the long range influence on the change rate and a certain subcriticality-criterion.
-For Gibbs random fields, this regime has traditionally been studied via cluster-expansion methods which either rely on sophisticated combinatorial estimations (Malyshev (1980), Seiler (1982), Brydges (1984)) or inductive hypothesis and complex analysis (Koteck\'y and Preiss (1986), Dobrushin (1996, 1996a)).
+For Gibbs random fields, this regime has traditionally been studied via cluster-expansion methods which either rely on sophisticated combinatorial estimations [Malyshev (\citeyear{Mal80}), \citet{Sei82}, Brydges (\citeyear{Bry86})] or inductive hypothesis and complex analysis [Koteck\'y and Preiss (\citeyear{KotPre86}), Dobrushin (\citeyear{Dob96N1,Dob96N2})].

 This is not the approach we follow here.
 Our approach is probabilistic, based on an explicit construction of the dynamics and gives probabilistic insight into the structure of the stationary law of the process, without combinatorial or complex-analysis techniques.
 Let us stress that our approach is not an alternative to cluster expansions.
-It has a different regime of validity and different aims.
+It has a different regime of validity and different aims.\vadjust{\goodbreak}

-Our construction is reminiscent of Harris' graphical representation for particle systems and it is similar in spirit to procedures adopted in Bertein and Galves (1977), Ferrari (1990), Van den Berg and Steif (1999), Ferrari, Fern\'andez and Garcia (2002), and Garcia and Mari\'c (2006) among others.
+Our construction is reminiscent of Harris's graphical representation for particle systems and it is similar in spirit to procedures adopted in Bertein and Galves (\citeyear{BerGal77}), \citet{Fer90}, \citet{vanSte99}, Ferrari, Fern\'andez and Garcia (\citeyear{FerFerGar02}) and Garcia and Mari\'c (\citeyear{GarMar06}) among others.
 However, all these papers only consider particular models, satisfying restrictive assumptions which are not assumed in the present paper.
 Our approach works for any infinite range continuous interaction under the only assumption of high-noise.